Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Then, you will see the settings in the admin section.

-Media Cleaner also has a premium version that includes more advanced features and costs 24 USD.
+Media Cleaner also offers a premium version with more advanced features, priced at 39 USD.
 However, with the free version, you can remove thumbnails from your WordPress site.

 To begin the image scan, navigate to the Media Cleaner Dashboard.